emotion-js/emotion/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation
 - [ ] Tests
 - [ ] Code complete
 - [ ] Changeset <!-- This is necessary if your changes should release any packages.
-Run `yarn changeset` to create a changeset -->
+Run `pnpm changeset` to create a changeset -->

 <!-- feel free to add additional comments -->